Back to home

 The current spread

 The best 12-month CDs are paying 5.30–5.55% APY.
 The best HYSAs are paying 5.00–5.15%.
 So you're picking up roughly 20–40 basis points for committing the money for a year.
-On $25,000, that's about $50–$100 in extra interest.
+On $25,000, that's about $50–$100 in extra interest — real money, but smaller than most people assume.

 When a CD makes sense